Practices >> Practice Support

 • OR is an IMG with a current English language test pass, a pass in the AMC CAT MCQ and previous GP experience.

-• OR is an IMG with the relevant qualifications to be deemed eligible for the Expedited Specialist Pathway
+• OR is an IMG with the relevant qualifications to be deemed eligible for the Expedited Specialist Pathway.

 • Note that IMGs who are eligible for the specialist registration pathway are not eligible to work in MM1 locations due to College eligibility criteria.
-With the exception of Substantially Comparable doctors on the RACGP Practice Experience Program Specialist
+With the exception of Substantially Comparable doctors on the RACGP Practice Experience Program Specialist.

 • Note that doctors who have previously been on a 3GA program (refer to Section 19AA of the Health Insurance Act 1973) but who do not hold Fellowship are not eligible to apply for a provider number on the Pre-Fellowship Program (see provider number section).